orf/wordinserter/README.md

 Word COM interface which means it is Windows specific at the moment.

-There is a [comparison document](https://rawgit.com/orf/wordinserter/master/Tests/report.html) showing the output of WordInserter against FireFox, check it out to see what the library can do.
+There is a [comparison document](https://rawgit.com/orf/wordinserter/master/Tests/report.html) showing the output of WordInserter against Firefox, check it out to see what the library can do.

 Below is a more complex example including starting word that will insert a representation of the HTML code into the new word document, including the image, caption and list.